James Van Allen: 1946–1954 Aerobee and Rockoon

 Discharged from the Navy in 1946, Van Allen returned to civilian research at APL.
 He organized and directed a team at Johns Hopkins University to conduct high-altitude experiments, using V-2 rockets captured from the Germans at the end of World War II.
 Van Allen decided a small sounding rocket was needed for upper atmosphere research.
 The Aerojet WAC Corporal and the Bumblebee missile were developed under a US Navy program.
 He drew specifications for the Aerobee sounding rocket and headed the committee that convinced the U.S. government to produce it.
 The first instrument-carrying Aerobee was the A-5, launched on March 5, 1948, from White Sands, New Mexico, carrying instruments for cosmic radiation research, reaching an altitude of 117.5 km.

 Van Allen was elected chairman of the V-2 Upper Atmosphere Panel on December 29, 1947.
 The panel was renamed Upper Atmosphere Rocket Research Panel on March 18, 1948; then Rocket and Satellite Research Panel on April 29, 1948.
 The panel suspended operations on May 19, 1960, and had a reunion on February 2, 1968.

 Cmdr.
 Lee Lewis, Cmdr.
 G. Halvorson, S.F.
-Singer, and James A. Van Allen developed the idea for the Rockoon on March 1, 1949, during the Aerobee rocket firing cruise on the research vessel U.S.S.
-Norton Sound.
+Singer, and James A. Van Allen developed the idea for the Rockoon on March 1, 1949, during the Aerobee rocket firing cruise on the research vessel USS Norton Sound.

 On April 5, 1950, Van Allen left the Applied Physics Laboratory, to accept a John Simon Guggenheim Memorial Foundation research fellowship at the Brookhaven National Laboratory.
 The following year (1951) Van Allen accepted the position as head of the physics department at the University of Iowa.
 Before long, he was enlisting students in his efforts to discover the secrets of the wild blue yonder and inventing ways to carry instruments higher into the atmosphere than ever before.
 By 1952, Van Allen was the first to devise a balloon-rocket combination that lifted rockets on balloons high above most of the Earth's atmosphere before firing them even higher.
 The rockets were ignited after the balloons reached an altitude of 16 kilometers.